 The Sync_Timeout parameter specifies the maximum permitted time between successful receives.
 If this time is exceeded, synchronization is lost.

-The Host shall not issue this command when another LE_Periodic_Advertising_Create_Sync command is pending (see below); if it does, the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when another LE_Periodic_Advertising_Create_Sync command is pending (see below), the Controller shall return the Command Disallowed (0x0C) error code.

 Command Parameters: